d-i-v-a-n/Assessment/readme.txt

 Hi!

-The Database is already seeded some dev test data.
+The Database is already seeded with some dev test data.
 I haven't implemented auto create of the database due to time.
 Moderator account:
 	moderator@thisapp.co.za
-	P@ssword
+	P@ssw0rd

-Normal user accounts (they all use the same password "P@ssword"):
+Normal user accounts (they all use the same password "P@ssw0rd"):
 	divanjbrt@gmail.com
 	normal.user.1@thisapp.co.za
 	test@test.co.za